chingu-voyage6/Geckos-Team-23/README.md

 6.)
 Close topic once fulfill.

 7.)
-Submit feedback of requester and fulfillmenter to analysis of application feature
+Submit feedback of requester and fulfillmentor for the analysis of application feature

 ## Future Release
 These are extension of features